johannvis/opssage/README.md

 ### CI workflow

-The GitHub Actions workflow in `.github/workflows/frontend.yml` runs on every push (and `workflow_dispatch`).
-It installs dependencies, ensures the config placeholder exists, and builds the app so infrastructure changes that affect the frontend configuration fail fast.
+The GitHub Actions workflow in `.github/workflows/frontend.yml` is available for manual runs (`workflow_dispatch`).
+Trigger it when you want CI to validate the build; otherwise only the CDK pipeline runs automatically.

 ## GitHub Actions IAM setup